Articles

 CLIs

-Here's the thing most people miss: coding agents already have shell access.
+Here's what most people miss: coding agents already have shell access.
 They can run curl, gh, psql, aws, docker — whatever you have installed.
-And the agentic part: they can install CLIs for you before running them.
+The agentic part: they'll install CLIs for you before running them.
 A lot of what you'd build an MCP for, you can already do with a CLI.

 GitHub? gh.
 Database query? psql.
 Hit an API? curl.